unlearn (verb) - Discard something learned, like a bad habit or false information from one‘s memory.

 Is violence (too) often used - is this an addictive behaviour?
 According to therapists, every addiction is based on trauma.
 In Israel and Palestine many talk about traumata, but often it is not (!) the Shoa that is meant – but the wars and the daily violence of the occupation.
 Societies need narratives to justify – or even hide – their own behaviour.
 Any forms of addiction are difficult to discuss because addictions as such are most of the times hidden away.

 Traces of traumatic experiences manifest themselves in Israel and Palestine in sites for the fallen, in changed landscapes, at the public grave of a mass murderer, in shelters, in abandoned enemy tanks, in publicly shown portraits of once alive people.
-These traces inspired me to create this project on Israel and Palestine, because they offer narratives that are multi-layered and go far beyond the usual frames.
+These traces inspired me to create this project on Israel and Palestine, because they offer narratives that are multi-layered and go well beyond the usual frames and habits.

 Israelisation of the world